Bill Good Marketing

 The third and final method is through strategic partnerships.
 The concept is similar to referrals.
 Except this time, the ones who’ll refer clients to you is another service provider who serves the same clientele.

-For instance, you could partner with a tax consultant or a real estate agent.
-They could refer their clients to you for financial advice, and you could refer your clients to them for tax or real estate services.
+For instance, you could partner with CPAs, attorneys, or real estate agents.
+They could refer their clients to you for wealth and financial advisory needs, and you could refer your clients to them for tax, legal, or business services.
 It’s a win-win situation.

 However, make sure that this arrangement is beneficial for both of you.
 The aim of this partnership is a mutually beneficial situation, but it can easily turn into a one-way street, so make sure that you have a written agreement to cover what is expected from the relationship.